tonyskidmore/titanic-ml-model/README.md

 pre-requisite data science skills to create a model that could produce output to allow a submission to the competition.

 You could say this is cheating, you are just the copying and pasting code to get a result, which is partly right.
-But there is an overall contextual learning opportunity in using this method, in that from only understanding the requirement you are able to get working output that you can then drill into to understand the generated solution.
+But there is an overall contextual learning opportunity in using this method, in that from only understanding the requirement, you are able to get working output that you can then drill into to understand the generated solution.

 For example: